Valid model-free spatial prediction: Local spatial conformal prediction

-Recall that $\calD = [0,1]^2$ is the unit square.
-Take a uniform grid $\{N^{-1}, 2 N^{-1}, \ldots, 1\}^2 \subset \calD$ of spatial locations and denote these as $s_i$ for $i=1,\ldots,n$, with $n=N^2$.
-We assume that the $Y$ process can be observed on this deterministic grid of spatial locations.
-As is common in the spatial statistics literature \citep[e.g.,][]{stein1990comparison,cressie1992statistics}, we adopt an {\em infill asymptotic regime} in which $N \to \infty$.
-That is, the region $\calD$ remains fixed while the number of observations in that region increases, filling the space.
-The relevant point for our analysis is that under this regime the number of locations at which $Y$ is observed in any neighborhood of $s^\star$ will go to infinity.
-Such a regime is natural in cases like ours where without structural assumptions about $Y$, e.g., stationarity, it is simply not possible to learn the local features of a process at $s^\star$ if data are not concentrated in a neighborhood around $s^\star$.
+Using Proposition~\ref{thm:local.exchangeable}, we can establish the (asymptotically approximate) theoretical validity of the LSCP method.
+To set the scene, those $m$ spatial locations closest to $s^\star$ fall in a neighborhood of some radius $r$.
+As is common in the spatial statistics literature \citep[e.g.,][]{stein1990comparison,cressie1992statistics}, we adopt an {\em infill asymptotic regime} in which the region $\calD$ remains fixed while the number of observations $n$ goes to infinity, hence filling the space.
+The relevant point for our analysis is that under this regime the number of observations made in any neighborhood of $s^\star \in \calD$ will go to infinity.
+Such a regime is natural---and necessary---in cases without structural assumptions about $Y$, e.g., stationarity, where it is simply not possible to learn the local features of a process at $s^\star$ if data are not concentrated in a neighborhood around $s^\star$.
+Under the infill asymptotic framework , if $m$ is fixed and the number of locations $n$ is increasing to fill the bounded space $\calD$, then the radius of the neighborhood in which those $m$ points fall is vanishing.
+For example, if the spatial locations are (roughly) uniformly distributed in $\calD$, then the number of points in a neighborhood of radius $r$ would be proportional to $n r^2$; setting this equal to $m$ gives $r=r_n = (m/n)^{1/2} \to 0$ as $n \to \infty$.

-Take a neighborhood around $s^\star$ of radius $r$.
-The number of spatial grid points in that neighborhood is roughly $\pi n r^2$, so we need to choose $r$ so that this number is sufficiently large.
-In particular, to ensure that the neighborhood contains at least $m$ grid points, where $m > 0$ is some fixed integer, we roughly need

-It follows from Theorem~\ref{thm:local.exchangeable} that the joint distribution of the response $Y$ at these $m$-many spatial locations around $s^\star$ (corresponding to $m$-many vectors in $\calU$) would be approximately exchangeable and, consequently, a conformal prediction algorithm that creates non-conformity scores using only these $m$ observations would be valid for predicting $Y(s^\star)$.
+It follows from Proposition~\ref{thm:local.exchangeable} that the joint distribution of the response $Y$ at these $m$-many spatial locations around $s^\star$ (corresponding to $m$-many vectors in $\calU$) would be approximately exchangeable and, consequently, a conformal prediction algorithm that creates non-conformity scores using only these $m$ observations would be valid for predicting $Y(s^\star)$.